Signs You Need New Tires

 For example, how you drive will play a big role—do you tend to turn aggressively and push your car to the limit?
 Your tires will wear out faster.
 Do you tend to keep your tires properly inflated?
 They’ll last longer.
 Do you use performance-quality tires?
 They’re probably a softer rubber compound so they won’t last as long.
-Are your tires properly balanced?
+Are your tires properly balanced and you're vehicle properly aligned?
 Good, they’ll both last longer and wear evenly.

 So as you can see, it’s better to ask “Do I need new tires?” rather than “When will I need new tires?”
 There are a few ways you can tell that your tires may be approaching the end of their life that include the tread depth, sidewall damage, pressure and vibration.

 Tread depth is the single largest indicator of how much life a tire has left.
 Your tire treads should never dip below 1/16th of an inch, and in fact it’s better to replace them a bit before this, especially if you drive on wet or slick surfaces.
 The penny trick helps here: insert a penny with Lincoln’s head down into your tire tread.
 If you can see the top of Lincoln’s head above the tire tread, you need new tires.
 Tires also have wear bars built in.
 They are little bumps in-between the tread.